U.S. consumer spending strengthening in boost to economy

 A sharp sell-off on Wall Street and partial inversion of the U.S. Treasury yield curve had stoked fears of a recession.
 But worries over the economy’s health were eased on Thursday after government data showed the number of Americans seeking unemployment benefits fell back to a near 49-year low last week.

+A Reuters poll released on Thursday showed economists now see the risk of recession in the next two years at 40 percent, up from 35 percent last month.

+In the wake of the strong core retail sales numbers, economists bumped up estimates for fourth-quarter gross domestic product growth to as high as a 3.0 percent rate from around a 2.4 percent pace.

-Gross domestic product estimates for the fourth quarter are around a 2.4 percent rate.
-The economy grew a 3.5 percent pace in the July-September period.
+The economy grew at a 3.5 percent pace in the July-September period.
 Spending is being boosted by a tightening labor market, which is starting to spur faster wage growth, lower taxes and moderate inflation.
+It remains strong despite the sharp stock market losses.

-The dollar hovered near a 19-month peak against a basket of currencies.
-U.S. Treasury prices rose, while stocks on Wall Street fell on fears of a global economic slowdown.
+The dollar hit a 19-month peak against a basket of currencies.
+U.S. Treasury prices rose, while stocks on Wall Street fell on fears the global economy was slowing.

 Consumer spending in the fourth quarter could also get a boost from a surge in demand for utilities in November.

-In a second report on Friday, the Fed said industrial production rebounded 0.6 percent last month after falling 0.2 percent in October.
+In a separate report on Friday, the Fed said industrial production rebounded 0.6 percent last month after falling 0.2 percent in October.

 Industrial output was driven by a 3.3 percent surge in utilities production as an unseasonably cold November boosted demand for heating.
-Mining production rose 1.7 percent last month, but manufacturing output was unchanged.
+Mining production rose 1.7 percent.

+But manufacturing output was unchanged after dipping in October, indicating that obstacles remain for the economy despite consumers’ exuberance.

+“We expect to see continued softening in the pace of manufacturing growth in the coming year, as both U.S. and global growth slow and the dollar remains a headwind for exporters,” said Sarah House, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.

 Overall retail sales, however, rose only 0.2 percent in November as cheaper gasoline undercut sales at service stations.
 Gasoline prices have dropped about 40 cents per gallon since October, according to the U.S. Energy Information Administration.

-Oil prices have fallen by a third since the start of October amid concerns about oversupply and a slowing global economy.
+Oil prices have fallen by a third since the start of October amid concerns about oversupply and cooling global growth.

 Retail sales increased by an upwardly revised 1.1 percent in October.
 They were previously reported to have surged 0.8 percent.